 Referencing is crucial for a successful academic paper.

 In security studies one could find different approaches on explaining similar phenomena.
-Right referencing is the compass that can keep the writer and reader on the right track of finding the truth through different approaches.
-Not doing so could transform an -in other respects- scientific paper to an opinion article with no actual academic value.
+Correct referencing is the compass that can keep the writer and reader on the right track of finding the truth through different approaches.
+Not doing so could transform an -otherwise- academic paper to an opinion article with no actual academic value.
 That is why appropriate referencing is essential for academic writing.
 For this reason, it would be helpful to provide some basic advice for you before starting writing your paper.
 So, before using the source we should consider:

 The source should explain its goal in an introductory phase of the paper.
 This makes clear the intentions of the writer and it can decide whether utilizing it would add value to our paper.
 Usually academic papers identify the problem they deal with, methods and theories used for research, and what is the final goal of the source.
 If all of the above are met, it is easier to decide the credibility of the paper and if it of any use for our research.